tryane-dojo/Kata-LegacyTrainTrain/README.md

 1. Quick look to understand the code architecture and find the domain code
 2. Use basic refactor pattern and our IDE to clarify a little the code base and start to isolate dependencies
 3. Write your first test on the shortest path
-4. See if you can start to refactor the legacy code
+4. See if you can start to extract some dependencies
-5. Continue to write test to deeper path and continue to refactor
+5. Continue to write test to deeper path until you can test the 2 business rules
 6. Find why we paying recurrent penalties
 7. Once all domain code is tested and refactored, start to emerge the hexagonal architecture
-8. Implements the new business rules
+8. Implements the new business rule
 ## Platform architecture

 ### TrainTrain & Hassan Cehef Web Apis interactions